-Latest update: April, 2014
+Latest update: November, 2014

-Last Updated: April, 2014
+Last Updated: November, 2014

-MEGHALAYA State Report | March, 2014
+MEGHALAYA State Report | November, 2014

 Meghalaya is located in the Northeast of India.
 The state shares its border on the north and east with Assam and on the south and west with Bangladesh.

-At current prices, Meghalaya's gross state domestic product (GSDP) was about US$ 3.4 billion in 2012-13.
-The state's GSDP expanded at a compound annual growth rate (CAGR) of 13.7 per cent between 2004-05 and 2012-13.
+At current prices, Meghalaya's gross state domestic product (GSDP) was about US$ 3.5 billion in 2013-14.
+The state's GSDP expanded at a compound annual growth rate (CAGR) of 13.7 per cent between 2004-05 and 2013-14.

 The state provides excellent institutional support through various central and state government agencies, namely North East Council, Ministry of Development of North Eastern Region, and Meghalaya Industrial Development Corporation.
-Meghalaya has a literacy rate of 75.5 per cent.
-The state has a strong higher education infrastructure.
-Moreover, a majority of the local population speaks and understands English.